Leon-C-T/qa_group_project/README.md

 + Little usage was found for configuration management in a project of this scale.
 + CloudTrail user tracking was not implemented for the project.
++ After deliberation, X-RAY was dropped from the project due to difficulties with the daemon.
 + The testing functionality explained in the submodule README could not be implemented, after outside assistance, no solution could be found.

 ## Risk Assessment